WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

   -  [Troubleshooting](#troubleshooting)

 ## Introduction
-**AI Data Advisor (AIDA)** is a component of IBM Workload Automation since V10.1, and is based on Artificial Intelligence and Machine Learning techniques.
+**AI Data Advisor (AIDA)** is a component of IBM Workload Automation since V10.1, based on Artificial Intelligence and Machine Learning techniques.
 It enables fast and simplified data-driven decision making for an intelligent workload management.
 By analyzing workload historical data and metrics gathered by IBM Workload Automation and predicting their future patterns, AIDA identifies anomalies in KPIs trend (such as the jobs in plan by status and the jobs in plan by workstation) and sends immediate alerts to prevent problems and delays.
 Alerts show up on the Workload Dashboard and can be notified via email.

-For more information about AIDA, see AIDA User's Guide in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0).
+For more information about AIDA, see AIDA User's Guide in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.2.0?topic=ai-data-advisor-aida-users-guide).

 ## Prerequisites

- -  IBM Workload Automation V10.1 or above exposed metrics.
+ -  IBM Workload Automation V10.1 or higher exposed metrics.
-    - For information about IBM Workload Automation exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) User's Guide.
+    - For information about IBM Workload Automation exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.2.0?topic=scheduler-exposing-metrics-monitor-your-workload).
-    - For information about IBM Workload Automation for Z exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Z Workload Scheduler documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) Managing the Workload manual.
+    - For information about IBM Z Workload Automation exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Z Workload Scheduler documentation](https://www.ibm.com/docs/en/workload-automation/10.2.0) Managing the Workload manual.

  -  Docker Compose 1.28 or later.

-    Docker 19.x or later.
+ -  Docker from version 20.10+ to version 24.0+.

     Verify that Docker and Docker Compose are installed, configured, and ready to use.